 Any wounds, especially in young sheep, increase the risk of arthritis.
-Shearing increases the risk four-fold, while sheep that are mulesed are seven times more likely to have arthritis.
+Shearing increases the risk by around four times, while sheep that are mulesed are seven times more likely to have arthritis.
 Dog bites and grass seeds are also routes through which bacteria can enter the body and cause arthritis.